moodle-an-hochschulen/moodle-theme_boost_union/README.md

 In this tab there are the following settings:

-##### Layout
+##### Page width

 ###### Course content max width

+With this setting, you can override Moodle's course content width without manual SCSS modifications.

+##### Content width

+###### H5P content bank max width

-With this setting, you can override Moodle's default content width without manual SCSS modifications.
+With this setting, you can override Moodle's H5P content bank width without manual SCSS modifications.

 #### Tab "Branding"